 Fees and Rates

-Like any mortgage lender, your home loan through First Internet Bank will require a set of closing costs.
+Like any mortgage lender, your home loan through the online bank will require a set of closing costs.
 They do charge lender fees but provide you with an upfront quote at the beginning of the application process.
-This allows you to compare your options before making a mortgage decision.
+This allows you to compare your options before making a decision.

 Lender fees include things like: